flightctl/flightctl/test/scripts/agent-images/README.md

 | v2     | N/A                           | $(IP):5000/flightctl-device:v2   |
 | v3     | N/A                           | $(IP):5000/flightctl-device:v3   |

+## Credentials

+All images are built with the following credentials:
+- user: `user`
+- password: `user`

 ## Image descriptions
 ### base
 This image is the base image for all other images.
 It contains the following services: